exiftool-rb/exiftool.rb/README.md

 * Added warning values for EXIF headers that are corrupt
 * Made initialize gracefully accept an empty array, or an array of Pathname instances
-* Added support for ruby 1.9 and exiftool v 8.15 (Ubuntu Natty)
+* Added support for ruby 1.9.3 and exiftool v8.15 (Ubuntu Natty) and v8.85 (current stable version)

 ### 0.0.5